 Benefits of the IBT Program

-- Invaluable hands-on training and access to potential employment opportunities
+- Access to potential employment opportunities

 - Earning skill certificates by demonstrating competency in real-world installations